spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 [Traefik](https://traefik.io/) is the default reverse-proxy for the playbook since [2023-02-26](../CHANGELOG.md/#2023-02-26).

+Besides serving public traffic, Traefik is also used for internal communication between addon services (briges, bots, etc.) and the homeserver.

 There are 2 ways to use Traefik with this playbook, as described below.

 ### Traefik managed by the playbook